 - Inform your suppliers or service contractors (cooling tower, laundry, dishwasher, landscaping) that water efficiency is a priority.

-Use Water-Saving Maintenance and Equipment:
+Use Water-Saving Equipment:

 - Set attainable goals for water use reductions.
 Read water meters weekly to monitor success of your water conservation efforts and let employees know how they’re doing.